 The problem with active cables is that the electronic signal can actually create its own interference, specifically attenuation and crosstalk.
 To compensate for this some cables have circuits integrated into them which are designed to reduce the interference caused by the cable.

-If you need to extend your range of movement then you need the right extension cables, the following cables are worth looking at.
+When you realize you need a greater range of movement then you need the right extension cables, the following are worth looking at.

 The CableMatters DisplayPort to Display Port Extension